 Photo by James Barker on Unsplash

-Cocoa shells are a popular garden mulch because they're attractive and smell good.
+Cocoa shell mulch is made of husks from processed cocoa beans.
+It's a popular garden mulch because it's attractive and smells like chocolate.
 The mulch also enriches soil and uses material that would otherwise be wasted.
 But be cautious with this mulch if you have a dog.
 Many dogs are attracted to chocolate smells and may scarf down the mulch like candy.
 And like chocolate, it could seriously sicken them.

 Here's the science.
 Cocoa shells are high in the substances theobromine and caffeine, which are methylxanthines.
 When cocoa beans are processed, methylxanthines “migrate from the bean into the shell," an article in the science journal Molecules states.
 And a large dose of methylxanthines can make dogs ill.

-Part of the reason is that dogs’ bodies readily absorb methylxanthines, according to the Merck Veterinary Manual.
+Part of the reason is that dogs’ bodies readily absorb methylxanthines, according to Sharon M. Gwaltney-Brant , DVM, PhD, DABVT, DABT, in the Merck Veterinary Manual.

 Furthermore, “dogs and horses appear to be far more sensitive” to methylxanthines, particularly theobromine, reports N.A.
 Adamafio in the Journal of Biological Sciences.
 Eating cocoa mulch can cause vomiting, diarrhea, blood in urine, high heart rate, and loss of movement control.
 Some animals have died as a result.

-Cocoa bean hulls have more methylxanthines per ounce than milk chocolate and sweet dark chocolate, according to a report on chocolate intoxication in dogs.
-To put this in context, "one ounce of milk chocolate per pound of body weight" could be deadly, according to Merck.
+Cocoa bean hulls have more methylxanthines per ounce than milk chocolate and sweet dark chocolate, Gwaltney-Brant says.
+To put this in context, "one ounce of milk chocolate per pound of body weight" could be deadly.

 Cocoa mulch can contain 10-30 milligrams per gram of theobromine, a Vetstream report on chocolate poisoning says.
 Dogs can become sick after eating 20 milligrams per gram of theobromine and have died after eating “80-300 mg. of theobromine per kilogram of body weight."